rxon54/web-transcriber/README.md

 - Only original uploads are archived; temp files are deleted after use.
 - All file operations are robust to errors and race conditions.
 - Never expose API keys or sensitive config in responses or logs.
-- The web UI uses a modern, accessible design inspired by instagrapi docs.
+- The web UI uses a modern, accessible design with orange-accented headers and improved readability.
+- Markdown generation is fully automated after transcription completes.
+- End-to-end tests and systemd service files are provided for production use.